Rainwater is an excellent alternative to mains drinking water, and can serve a number of purposes around the home.

 Here are just a few ways you can confidently make use of it:

-The percentage of household water use in the garden varies from less than 25% to more than 50% across Australia, generally depending on a household's geographic location.
+The percentage of household water used in gardens across Australia is between 25 to 50 per cent, generally depending on a household's geographic location.

 You can save a large amount of water by connecting your washing machine to your tank.

-Washing machines can use in excess of 150 litres of water per load and most households do 5 to 6 loads per week.
-Using a 4.5 Star water efficient washing machine with 7kg capacity will cut back water consumption to 60 litres per wash and reduce the rate of depletion of your rainwater tank.
+Washing machines can use in excess of 150 litres of water per load and most households do five to six loads per week.
+Using a 4.5 Star water efficient washing machine with 7kg capacity will cut back water consumption to 60 litres per wash and reduce the amount of rainwater needed.